Selecting Employees for the Engineering Environment

 In reality, this is a terrible process, the poor potential employee is so nervous during the interview, they battle to get their words out.
 Another awful technique is asking the graduate technical questions from your industry to see if they have the technical ability.
 There is no way the graduate would know anything from your industry.
 Accept that you are getting a clean slate with enough logic to have passed their engineering degree.

 A better process to follow is to select an informal venue for the interview.
 Lunch at the local coffee shop would be a better option, for instance.
 When having the interview—surround the graduate with other younger employees that understands their way of thinking.
-This ensures that they are a lot more comfortable and you will actually meet the real person as a consequence.
+This ensures that they are a lot more comfortable and you will meet the real person as a consequence.

 Although it’s very hard to determine from one interview if the candidate will fit into your organization, you should get an idea from these processes.